Lillestrøm Stadion

-Lillestrøm idrettspark, colloquially known as Lillestrøm stadion, is a sports facility located at Lillestrøm in Skedsmo, Norway.
+Lillestrøm idrettspark, colloquially known as Lillestrøm stadion or Vigernes stadion, is a sports facility located at Lillestrøm in Skedsmo, Norway.
 The main venue is Romerike friidrettsstadion, an athletics stadium with eight all-weather running tracks.
 It has multiple football pitches, including one with artificial turf and one with gravel.
 The park features of two arenas, LSK-Hallen with a full-size artificial football pitch and Skedsmohallen for indoor sports.
 The venue is located adjacent to Åråsen Stadion, the home ground of Lillestrøm SK.
 The main tenants for Lillestrøm idrettspark are Flisbyen BK and Focus FK in football, and Strømmen IF, Lørenskog FIL and Minerva IS in athletics.
 The stadium opened on 6 June 1920 and was the main venue for Lillestrøm SK until 1951.
 The athletics stadium opened two years later.
 In 2004, the artificial turf pitch was laid and in 2007 a new athletics venue and LSK-Hallen opened.